 - LDAP Store—If the security store used is an LDAP server, note the LDAP connection properties.
 You'll use these properties to use the same LDAP server as the security store in your upgraded site.

 - Active Directory—If the security store is Active Directory, determine the domain that hosts the Active Directory.
 When installing ArcGIS Server, you'll need to install on a machine that is part of the same domain.
 This enables the server to use the Active Directory server for that domain as the security store.

 Note permissions for folders and services

 Determine which roles are allowed to access each folder and service.
-To do this, click Services > Manage Services, and click the Permissions (lock) icon next to the folder name.
+To do this, click Services > Manage Services, and click the Permissions (lock) button next to the folder name.
 Record the list of allowed roles so that you can apply these permissions on your upgraded server.
-Repeat this process for each service within the root folder by clicking the Permissions (lock) icon next to the service.
+Repeat this process for each service within the root folder by clicking the Permissions (lock) button next to the service.
 Repeat this process for each subfolder within the root folder.